jts272/mp4-task-manager-gitpod/README.md

 ```
 **Debug is set *temporarily* in case of errors during deployment**

 7. The database is ready, but empty.
+Deploying now will generate an error,
-In the Heroku dashboard, run a `python3`
+because the databse models have not yet been provided.
+In the Heroku dashboard,
-terminal:
+run a `python3` terminal:
 ```
 from taskmanager import db
 db.create_all()
 exit()
 ```
+8. Link the GitHub repository and optionally enable automatic updates.
+The app
-8. App is fully deployed!
-Test functionality!
+can now be fully deployed!
+Test functionality and enjoy!